 Carbapenems (eg, imipenem/cilastatin, meropenem, ertapenem, doripenem)

 No single regimen appears to be superior.
-Drugs that are less predictably active in vitro against B. fragilis include clindamycin, cefoxitin, and cefotetan.
-All except clindamycin and metronidazole can be used as monotherapy because these drugs also have good activity against facultative anaerobic gram-negative bacilli.
+Antibiotics that are less predictably active in vitro against B. fragilis include clindamycin, cefoxitin, and cefotetan.

 Metronidazole is active against clindamycin-resistant B. fragilis, has unique anaerobic bactericidal activity, and usually avoids the pseudomembranous colitis sometimes associated with clindamycin.
 Concerns about metronidazole's potential mutagenicity have not been of clinical consequence.